obond448/RateMeMLBot/Readme.md

-# RateMe Machine Learning Bot by Otto Bond
+# RateMe Machine Learning Bot

 This bot uses a pytorch squeezenet neural network that has undergone finetune training on the CelebA (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset to classify face portraits into "attractive" and "not attractive" categories.